codep1ltio/Vortex.Plus.AIS/README.md

 ### Addressing Drama

-> Vortex2+2 IS NOT a fork of Vortex+ or now known as VortexPro
+> Vortex2+2 IS NOT a fork of Vortex+ or now known as VortexPro.
 > Klingri, owner of Vortex+/Pro is rude, claims ownership for things he didn't make,
 > also very immature, and disrespectful towards even their own members.
 - Sider Information
-- > Klingri recently got banned from Vortex for framing one of our developers (@Inuk1)
+  > Klingri recently got banned from Vortex for framing one of our developers (@Inuk1)
   > and doing racial speech using inspect element.
 Framing inuk.
 ---